-- Board Tracker – Follow customers who are more likely to spend time on message boards than other channels.
-Remember, forums are social media, too.
+- Board Tracker – Follow customers who are more likely to spend time on message boards than on other channels.
+Remember, forums are social media too.

 Social Media Information

-Blogs and books will tell you must of what you need to know about social media, but they don’t cover everything.
+Blogs and books will tell you most of what you need to know about social media, but they don’t cover everything.

-- Social Networking 101 – From getting started to more advanced stuff like “clickjacking” on Facebook, a comprehensive beginner’s guide on social media from the people at PC magazine.
+- Social Networking 101 – From getting started to more advanced stuff like “clickjacking” on Facebook is what you’ll find in this comprehensive beginner’s guide on social media from the people at PC magazine.

 - Social Media Glossary – Ever feel like people in social media are speaking another language?
 Find out the definitions for the top 100 social media words.

-- Social Media ROI Pyramid – A great framework for understanding how social media can achieve your business goals by Jeremiah Owyang.
+- Social Media ROI Pyramid – A great framework for understanding how social media can help you achieve your business goals by Jeremiah Owyang.
 Lots of graphs and charts.

 - Ultimate Social Media List – Giant list of social media and networking sites by category that’s constantly updated.
-You got to see it to believe it.
+You’ve got to see it to believe it.

 Social Media Conferences

-Attending a social media conference introduces you face-to-face with the best in the business.
+Attending a social media conference puts you face-to-face with the best in the business.
 It’s really the climax of good social media efforts.

 - BlogWorld and New Media Expo – Industry-wide conference for new media professionals that’s easily the biggest and the best.